Azure/azureml-assets/assets/aml-benchmark/README.md

     "workspace_name": "<workspace-name>"
 }
 ```
-* From the root of this repo, run `pip install -r assets/aml-benchmark/requirements.txt` to install the dependencies.
+* To set up the environment, run `conda env create -f assets/aml-benchmark/dev_conda_env.yaml` from the root of this repo.
+This will create a conda environment with all the required dependencies.
 * Run `cd assets/aml-benchmark/components/src` to change the directory, current directory must be set to **assets/aml-benchmark/components/src**.
 * Run `pytest ../../tests -n <no_of_workers>` to run the tests.